BentoBoxWorld/Greenhouses/README.md

 ## FAQ

-* Can I use stained glass?
+* Can I use stained-glass?
 Yes, you can.
 It's pretty.
 * Can I fill my greenhouse full of water?
 Yes.
 That's an ocean.
 * Will a squid spawn there?
 Maybe... okay, yes it will if it's a big enough ocean.
 * How do I place a door high up in the wall if the wall is all glass?
 Place it on a hopper.